Golden Gate to Ancient Rus'. VI

 Slide 17 Cyril and Methodius .
 Sound

-Slide 18 How much did he write in Rus'
+Slide 18 How much was written in Rus'?

 Exercise

-Consider illustration c50 who is depicted?
-What did they write on?
+Let's look at illustration c50: who is shown?
+What did you write on?

 Slide 19 Birch bark letter Sound

-In the 12th century in Rus' they still did not know how to make paper and did not know about this material.
+In the 12th century in Rus' they did not yet know how to make paper and did not know about this material.

-In Novgorod, 600 birch bark letters were found.
+600 birch bark letters were found in Novgorod.
 And he wrote in 40 Old Russian cities.

 -Let's try to write on birch bark